reyquazar/reyquazar/README.md

 ---
 ### 1. About me

-My name is Elshan
+My name is Elshan</br>
 I am a beginner backend developer, focusing on Python and utilizing the Django framework.
 Holding a Bachelor's degree in Computer Science and currently pursuing a Master's degree, I possess a solid foundation in software development.
-I am committed to continuous learning and staying updated on emerging technologies in the field of backend development.
+I am committed to continuous learning and staying updated on emerging technologies in the field of backend development.</br>
 ---
 ### 2. Technical Skills